php-censor/php-censor/docs/en/logging.md

     }
 );
 ```
 This file should return an array of key value pairs.
-Each key tells phpci which command to attach the logger to (the underscore is a special value which matches all commands).
+Each key tells PHP Censor which command to attach the logger to (the underscore is a special value which matches all commands).
 For each command an array of [Monolog](https://github.com/Seldaek/monolog) handlers should be returned.
 In the example above we've used one that simply writes to the file system but in practise this could be any handler written for monolog.

-Once this file is created all plugins and core phpci functionality should start writing to the configured handlers.
+Once this file is created all plugins and core PHP Censor functionality should start writing to the configured handlers.

 How to write to the Log (For people creating a new plugin)
 ==========================================================